megaeriv/afripay-rate-tracker/README.md

   section 3), not a rebuild.

-If you want true zero-maintenance long-term, the only way to fully avoid this is if any of these providers offer an official rates API — worth asking AfriPay's competitors directly, since a couple of remittance companies do publish one for partners.
+If you want true zero-maintenance long-term, the only way to fully avoid this is if any of these providers offer an official rates API, worth asking AfriPay's competitors directly, since a couple of remittance companies do publish one for partners.
 Everything else here (scheduling, writing to your sheet, choosing the standard rate over a boosted one) is